Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "paste custom text": Pastes a custom piece of html text into a card field (defined in "Ω custom paste text")

+"editor \_pastes": Same functionality as paste custom text, but allows any number of texts with any label (texts are defined in "Ω custom paste extra texts", labels must match)

+e.g. `"editor _pastes": {"dashes":"Ctrl+Shift+5", "dots":"Ctrl+Shift+6"}` matched with `"Ω custom paste extra texts": {"dashes":"<b>--</b>","dots":". . ."}` pastes the corresponding text with the corresponding label

 ## Main Toolbox Options

 "m\_toolbox \_duplicates": Takes functions and binds them to new shortcuts.